 Hotel Staff Panic Button for the City of Oakland: Measure Z

-Measure Z was passed by Oakland voters in November of 2018.
-Measure Z requires that Oakland hotels with 50 or more guest rooms or suites provide hotel employees with increased minimum wage, panic buttons and workload restrictions.
+Many cities and states have passed hotel panic button laws that require hotels to provide employees with safety devices for their protection while at work.
+Measure Z was passed by Oakland voters in November of 2018 and requires that Oakland hotels with 50 or more guest rooms or suites provide hotel employees with increased minimum wage, panic buttons and workload restrictions.

 Effective July 1, 2019, City of Oakland’s Measure Z will become effective.
 It requires Oakland hotels with 50 or more guest rooms to provide hotel employees who work alone in guest rooms with panic buttons at no cost to the employee.
 These panic buttons will be used to report threatening or violent behavior and will alert the responsible party within the hotel to provide immediate help.
 The City of Oakland defines a hotel employee as someone who provides service in an Oakland hotel and who works an average of 5 hours per week for 4 weeks.
 The City of Oakland mandates that a panic button that simply makes a loud noise does not meet the requirements of the hotel workers protection law.
 Instead, the panic button must notify a designated monitor in the event of an emergency.
 In addition to nominating primary responders, the City of Oakland suggests that a company assign secondary responders for back-up reasons.